NOAA-ORR-ERD/PyNUCOS/README.rst

 It also includes many common units for general use.

-It also includes a few utilities that are not strictly unit conversion:
+There are also a few utilities that are not strictly unit conversion:

 - converting latitude/longitude to/from degrees, degrees minutes seconds, etc (and formatting as Unicode objects)

-    NOTE: lat-long parasing and formatting is also available in the `lat-long parser project <https://github.com/NOAA-ORR-ERD/lat_lon_parser>`_
+NOTE: lat-long parsing and formatting is also available in the `lat-long parser project <https://github.com/NOAA-ORR-ERD/lat_lon_parser>`_

 - converting to/from oil mass units to/from volume units.

 Installing
 ==========